zeldaret/mm/docs/tutorial/object_decomp.md

 If you want to change a texture, for example to see precisely where it is used, the following steps ensure it will be used in the build

-- Change and save the texture
+- Change and save the texture.
+You can simply open the texture's PNG file in most image editors (e.g., Photoshop, GIMP, Paint, etc.) and edit it to your liking, though you'll need to keep the original palette in mind for palettized textures.
 - Touch the object's main C file (in the same directory)
 - make
 - Ironically, ERROR 1 implies success (your new texture has changed the checksum).